The Best Street Art in Buenos Aires, Argentina

 This stunning mural was created by Argentine street artist Josefina Di Nucci, who is known for her playful and colorful style.
 The mural features a mix of bright colors and intricate details that will make you want to snap a photo or two.

-Get more inspiration on which street art to look for in Pasaje Russel.
+Get more inspiration for street art in Pasaje Russel.

 Location: